Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Efficient smooth sensitivity computation for biased estimator

-We obtain this since $\lvert f'_v(w+z+b)-f'_v(w+z)\rvert$ equals the number of triangles that cross the threshold when the weight vector changes from $w+z$ to $w+z+b$, i.e., triangles that are below the threshold under $w+z$ but above it under $w+z+b$.
-Equivalently, it is the number of triangles incident to edge $i$ whose weight sum under $w+z$ is exactly $\lambda-1$, so that adding $b$ increases the sum to $\lambda$.
+We obtain this since \(\lvert f'_v(w+z+b)-f'_v(w+z)\rvert\) equals the number of triangles that cross the threshold when the weight vector changes from \(w+z\) to \(w+z+b\), i.e., triangles that are below the threshold under \(w+z\) but are no less than it under \(w+z+b\).
+Equivalently, it is the number of triangles incident to edge \(i\) whose weight sum under \(w+z\) is exactly \(\lambda-1\), so that adding \(b\) increases the sum to \(\lambda\).

-Fix the index $i$.
-For all $j \in \Delta_v(i)$, let $c_j = w_j + w'_{u(i)u(j)}$.
-The smooth sensitivity for a fixed $i$ and $b$ becomes,
+Fix the index \(i\).
+For all \(j \in \Delta_v(i)\), let \(c_j = w_j + w'_{u(i)u(j)}\).
+The smooth sensitivity for a fixed \(i\) and \(b\) becomes,

-We aim to solve optimization problem~(2) by choosing $z$ so that many of the values $c_j$ are shifted to the \emph{target} of $\lambda - 1 - w_i - z_i$.
+We aim to solve optimization problem~(2) by choosing \(z\) so that many of the values \(c_j\) are shifted to the \emph{target} of \(t = \lambda - 1 - w_i - z_i\).
 Figure \ref{fig:smooth_line_prob} visualizes this setting.